shariati/setupmymac/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Please also read the [Legal Note & Disclaimer](LEGAL_NOTE.md) for important information regarding warranties, liability, and third-party software licenses.

 ## Acknowledgments
 * [Homebrew](https://brew.sh/) - The missing package manager for macOS
 * All the amazing open-source tools included in this script

+## Credits
+This script was originally developed by [Amin](https://github.com/shariati) and is maintained by the open source community.

+## Open Source
+This is an open source project!
+We believe in the power of community collaboration.
+- **Source Code**: The code is available on GitHub.
+- **Contributions**: We welcome pull requests for new features, bug fixes, and improvements.
+- **License**: MIT License.

+## Critical Disclaimer
+**By running these scripts, you confirm that you have read and understood the code.
+You acknowledge that you are fully aware of what the script does and take full responsibility for any changes made to your system.
+NEVER execute a script without reading the commands it executes.
+The expectation is that you know and fully understand the code before execution.**

+Feel free to fork, modify, and share!

 ## Support
 If you encounter any issues, please check: